-Children’s Rehabilitative Services (CRS)
+What is a Children’s Rehabilitative Services (CRS) Designation?

 This fragmentation caused confusion for families and providers, and created payment and care coordination responsibility issues between delivery systems.
-Improving the situation required a model design that reduced fragmentation and ensured optimal access to primary, specialty and behavioral care and which offers effective coordination of all service delivery through one AHCCCS Contractor.
+Improving the situation required a model design that reduced fragmentation and ensured optimal access to primary, specialty and behavioral health care and which offers effective coordination of all service delivery through one AHCCCS contractor.

-As of October 1, 2013, AHCCCS integrated all services for most children enrolled in the acute care program with CRS qualifying conditions through one CRS Contractor United Healthcare Community Plan (UCCP) with the goals of improved member outcomes and satisfaction, reduced member confusion, improved care coordination, and streamlined administration.
-At the same time, children with CRS qualifying conditions enrolled in the Arizona Long Term Care System (ALTCS), other than the Division for Developmental Disabilities, were fully integrated into their ALTCS Contractor for all primary, specialty, long term care, and behavioral health care including care and services related to a CRS condition.
+On October 1, 2013, AHCCCS integrated all services for most children enrolled in the acute care program with CRS qualifying conditions through one CRS contractor, UnitedHealthcare Community Plan (UHCCP) with the goals of improved member outcomes and satisfaction, reduced member confusion, improved care coordination, and streamlined administration.
+At the same time, children with CRS qualifying conditions enrolled in the Arizona Long Term Care System (ALTCS), other than the Division for Developmental Disabilities, were fully integrated into their ALTCS contractor for all primary care, specialty care, long term care, and behavioral health care including care and services related to a CRS condition.

 As of October 1, 2018, members who meet the criteria in ARS-9-22-1301 through 1305 and are not enrolled in DES/DDD or CMDP are given a CRS designation.
 These members have a choice of AHCCCS Complete Care (ACC) plans in their service area.
 The ACC plan includes medically necessary services for physical and behavioral health and services related to the CRS condition.
 CRS members can receive care in the community and/or in multi-specialty interdisciplinary clinics (MSICs).